-There are two levels defined for TOGAF 9 People certification, denoted Level 1 and Level 2, which lead to certification at TOGAF 9 Foundation and TOGAF 9 Certified respectively.
+There are two levels defined for TOGAF 9 People certification, denoted Level 1 and Level 2, which lead to certification at TOGAF 9 Foundation and TOGAF 9 Certified, respectively.
 This Study Guide covers the first of these - TOGAF 9 Foundation.
-Studying for TOGAF 9 Foundation can be used as a learning objective towards achieving TOGAF 9 Certified, as all the learning outcomes are required in both certifications.
+Studying for TOGAF 9 Foundation can be used as a learning objective towards achieving TOGAF 9 Certified, as the learning outcomes in TOGAF 9 Foundation are also required in TOGAF 9 Certified.

-Table 1: Certification Levels and Associated Labels
+Table 1: Certification Levels and and Associated Labels